 10 GOLDEN SKILLS FOR WORKING WITH US

-Please note that we receive dozens of applications for internship and PhD every month, which forces us to be rather selective.
-Before you contact us, please beware that we will expect you to:
+Please note that we receive dozens of applications for internship, PhD, and staff hiring every month, which forces us to be rather selective.
+Before contacting us, please beware that we will expect you to:

 1) be passionate about sentiment analysis research